 Evaluations are completed by licensed Clinical Psychologists or Psychological Assistants supervised by a licensed Psychologist.
-These may also include other professionals, such as speech pathologists, physicians, or occupational therapists.
+These may also include professionals, such as speech pathologists, physicians, or occupational therapists.
 Evaluations include a developmental or cognitive assessment, a standardized play based assessment and a parent interview.
-The results of each evaluation are shared with the family during the visit.
-Families will also receive a written summary of the evaluation results by requesting them through MyChart or contacting Medical Records.
+The results of each evaluation are shared with the family during their visit(s).
+Families can request a written summary of the evaluation results by requesting them through MyChart or contacting Medical Records.

 Will insurance cover evaluation and services?

-Programs that may be covered through insurance funding include developmental evaluations, medical consultations, speech therapy and occupational therapy, behavioral intervention, and social skills groups.
-For more information on your insurance coverage, you may contact your insurance provider or contact Alise at 858-966-8100.
+Programs that may be covered through insurance funding include comprehensive developmental evaluations, behavioral intervention, and social skills groups.
+For more information on your insurance coverage, you may contact our office at 858-966-7453, ext.
+246115.

 What if my insurance doesn’t cover your services at all?

 If you have limited or no insurance coverage, our evaluation services are available through private pay.
-Please contact us for more information on current rates.
-There are also other potential other public funding options.
-For more information, you may contact Bonnie Corbin at 858-966-8100.
+There are also potential other public funding options.
+Please contact us for more information or for current private pay rates at 858-966-7453.